 INTRODUCTION TO BAKING AND PASTRY...introduces learners to the principles and techniques used in the preparation of high-quality baked goods and pastries.
 Students develop skills in breads, muffins, biscuits, custards, pies, cakes, pastries and specialized desserts.
 Skills include creaming, blending, meringues, straight dough, custards and frozen desserts.
 Safety, sanitation and cost control concepts are applied.
-CONDITION: 103161 Culinary Arts or 313161 Culinary Technical Diploma program requirements met

 INTRODUCTION TO DIVERSITY STUDIES...introduces learners to the study of diversity from a local to a global environment using a holistic, interdisciplinary approach.
 Encourages self-exploration and prepares the learner to work in a diverse environment.
 In addition to an analysis of majority/minority relations in a multicultural context, the primary topics of race, ethnicity, age, gender, class, sexual orientation, disability, religion are explored.
-COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent
+COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent